 - Navarathri in September-October and Tirukarthikai in November-December are the festivals celebrated in the temple.

-How to reach Nagercoil Nagaraja Temple
+How to reach Nagercoil Nagaraja Temple?

-- By air: Nearby airport is Madurai, Thiruvanathapuram.
-Regular flights from major cities are available.
+- Air: Nearby airport is Madurai, Thiruvanathapuram.

-- Padmanabhapuram Palace, is one of the chief attractions of Tamil Nadu located in Padmanabhapuram village of Kanyakumari District about 15 km from Nagercoil.
-It was built by King Iravi Varma Kulasekhara Perumal around 1601 A.Dwhich is best known for its antique and tricky woodworks.
+- Padmanabhapuram Palace, is one of the chief attractions of Tamil Nadu in Padmanabhapuram village of Kanyakumari District about 15 km from Nagercoil.
+King Iravi Varma Kulasekhara Perumal built it around 1601 A. D. which is famous for its antique and tricky woodworks.

 - Vivekananda Rock Memorial is also a popular tourist attraction in Kanyakumari in honor of Swami Vivekananda and his teachings.